“All men are equal before fish.” –Herbert Hoover

 Types of Fishing

 Even if you’re a fishing novice, you’ve probably heard there are different methods of fishing for catching different types of fish.
 The method you choose may depend on where you’re located, the kind of setting where you like to fish, the type of fish in your area, the person who teaches you to fish, and so on.

 You may start by learning one method of fishing only to move on to another method as you become more experienced.
-All types of fishing involve good timing and patience.
+All types of fishing involve good timing and patience, as well as different kinds of fishing rods or fishing gear.
 Each type requires you to take certain safety precautions.

 Rod and Reel Casting

 Rod and reel casting is the most basic way to fish.
 The “rod” refers to any basic fishing rod, like a telescopic fishing rod, while the “reel” is the cylinder the braided fishing line or mono fishing line is wound around.

 Rod and reel casting is done by throwing out a line to a location where fish may be swimming and waiting for the fish to take the bait.
 If the fish do not bite, the fisherman or woman may choose to retract the line and throw it back out again.

 To set up your rod and reel cast the first time, assemble the rod so the loops on the rod are lined up.
 Feed the line through the loops on the rod.
 Some reels have line pre-attached, requiring you to pull the line out of the reel and to the end of the rod.
 Other reels have no line attached, and you will need to thread the line through the loops and onto the reel.
 Method of attachment will vary from one reel to another, so read the instructions for your specific reel or watch an online tutorial.

 Note: When attaching the line to the rod, never attach a line that will hold more weight than the rod will hold.
 The line should always break before the rod.

 There are many different types of fishing knots that can be used to attach the hook to the line.
 You’ll need to know some basic knots before you can go rod and reel fishing.